Current Research Projects

 Study title: A multi-method and multi-caregiver study on child emotion-regulation

 Description: Emotion regulation is the ability to initiate, maintain and modulate the experience and expression of emotions.
 Emotion regulation abilities begin to develop early in life, often within the context of caregiver-child relationships.
-This study aims to understand how children develop emotion regulation skills, in both family and early education contexts.
+This study aims to understand how children develop emotion regulation skills in both family and early education contexts.
 This study includes behavioural observations of parents, early childhood educators (ECEs) and children, as well as neuroimaging techniques to assess child emotion regulation.
 The findings of this research will inform how caregivers and ECEs help shape different aspects of child emotion regulation.

 Funding source: